In 1967, Albert Mehrabian came up with the “7%-38%-55%” rule determining that communication is made up of three parts:

 Tone of voice definition

-Tone of voice can mean a few different things, but it usually comes down to attitude—i.e., the quality or feeling expressed by the words you are using.
+Tone of voice can mean a few different things, but it usually comes down to attitude—i.e., the quality or feeling in your voice expressed by the words you are using.

-For example, MailChimp offers an example of tone as being distinct from
+For example, MailChimp offers an example of tone of voice as being distinct from

 “There’s a difference between voice and tone.
 Look at it this way: You have the same voice all the time, but your tone changes.
 You might speak in one tone to your closest friends and family, and a different tone with your boss.”

-Customers can be just as sensitive to attitudes conveyed in writing through textual communication channels as they would be through verbal ones.
-It’s important for your customer support staff to understand how subtle differences in word choice or punctuation can change the tone of their content, and how to decide which tone is best based on the listener’s emotional state and expectations.
+Customers can be just as sensitive to attitudes conveyed in writing through words and textual communication channels as they would be through verbal ones.
+It’s important for your customer support staff to understand how subtle differences in words or punctuation can change the tone of their content, and how to decide which tone is best based on the listener’s emotional state and expectations.

 What tone of voice should customer support use?

-You need to train your customer service staff to be empathetic to the needs of the customer.
-If they’re particularly annoyed about something and just want to see their problem solved, it’s not a good idea to joke about how “annoying it must be”or how “that must suck.”
+You need to encourage your customer service staff to learn to be empathetic to the needs of the customer.
+If they’re particularly annoyed about something and just want to see their problem solved, it’s not a good idea to joke, on the phone or in writing, about how “annoying it must be”or how “that must suck.”
 Your customer is already irritated because of your company—don’t think about adding fuel to the fire.

 On the other hand, if the customer is writing back in way that indicates they’re willing to play along, there’s nothing wrong with a bit of humor in your content (if used with discretion).
 It can lighten the mood and just might go viral.